Workers find crack in Sunshine Bridge; road partially closed until further notice

 The Louisiana Department of Transportation said the crack was found on one of the bridge's 168 "vertical structural members."
 DOTD said the bridge is still safe to cross, but the right westbound lane will remain closed until repairs can be made.

-The crack was discovered during a routine inspection, according to transportation officials
+The crack was discovered during a routine inspection, according to transportation officials.

+“If this bridge is open, it's safe.
+We close bridges when they are not safe.
+That's why we have a highly trained inspection team that makes these decisions,” DOTD spokesman Rodney Mallett said.

 Back in 2018, the Sunshine Bridge was closed for about three months after a barge crashed into it causing major damage.
 The bridge was also briefly closed in 2019 after a barge struck the base of the structure.